thehxdev/cutlink/README.md

 ```

-### Build the executable with golang docker image
+### Build the executable with Golang docker image

-This will use golang docker image to compile the executable and saves the output to `./bin` directory in local environment.
+This will use Golang docker image to compile the executable and saves the output to `./bin` directory in local environment.
 Same as running `make` but inside a docker container.

 ```bash